dvsa/mot-docs/source/documentation/pipeline/pipeline.md

 The thrust of the new pipeline is not to necessarily remove steps, as Acceptance, Non Functional Testing, Deployment Testing are valid tests.
 The intention here is to provide an automated way of executing these stages and a means to execute them a lot earlier in the process.

-Merging into the 'develop' branch is the trigger for that code to make its way into production.
+An adpatation of the existing merging strategy is to move more towards the Gitflow(https://datasift.github.io/gitflow/IntroducingGitFlow.html) Merging into the 'develop' branch is the trigger for that code to make its way into production.
 It should only be merged into 'develop' once functional and non-functional testing has been successfully executed.
 The full flow is defined below.

 ![pipeline_target](images/pipeline_proposed.png)
-(Include CAB)

 Whilst this is a relatively long winded process diagram, the green boxes are assumed to be automated.
 There should be minimal manual intervention.
+Redudcing the manual input would allow the automated testing to complete during the day, a final Performance Soak Test to be performed overnight and then appear in Production the next day after sign off.

 ## Transition to the New Pipeline